 Rick serves as an Arbitrator on the American Arbitration Association’s Construction Arbitration Panel of Neutrals and is a member of the Association of Attorney Mediators.
-He also teaches Construction Law as Senior Lecturer/Adjunct Professor for the Construction Management Degree Program at The University of Texas at San Antonio, College of Architecture.
-Prior to joining the Firm, he served as Assistant General Counsel to a large privately owned construction firm.
+He also teaches Construction Law as Senior Lecturer/Adjunct Professor for the Construction Management Degree Program at The University of Texas at San Antonio College of Architecture.
+Prior to joining the Firm in 2006, Rick was Assistant General Counsel to a large privately owned construction firm.

 Rick is licensed to practice in all Texas State Courts and in the Western Federal District Court, the Fifth and Eleventh Federal Circuit Courts of Appeals, and the United States Supreme Court.
-He serves as a Special Advisor to the Editorial Board of the South Texas College of Law Construction Law Journal.
-Rick is certified by Associated General Contractors of America as a BIM Instructor for AGC’s Unit 3: BIM Contract Negotiation & Risk Allocation.
+He serves as a Special Advisor to the Editorial Board of the State Bar of Texas, Construction Law Section, Construction Law Journal.

 Rick is a frequent speaker on construction law issues, with significant experience in the development of strategies for the formation of business entities, the drafting and negotiating of all types of commercial contracts, including engineering, procurement and construction contracts for major industrial projects, industrial maintenance contracts, commercial construction contracts, and U. S. Government projects (for which he was required to hold a Top Secret security clearance).

 Rick also has extensive experience in developing strategies for and managing complex construction litigation matters, as well as commercial, labor and employment law disputes.
 Through his work with the State Bar Construction Law Section, Rick has established relationships with numerous, highly competent construction litigators and expert witnesses across the country.